johnsonnick977/website-project/README.md

 a file manager that is whitelist only and uploads any file to a server to access wirelessly. if you are moving form place to place for work you probably dont want to lose any important files because they are held localy upload onto the website and you wont need to bring your files on a unsecure flash drive.

+i used bootstrap and google fonts i need a server for the actucal website to work